Burnout in the worship leader community is not unusual. In fact, it’s almost the norm.

 Keep a right perspective

 You didn’t join the worship team to be a part of the world’s greatest cover band.
 Playing the same arrangements of the same songs with the same sounds can become a mindless chore.
-Sure, sometimes it’s a necessity, but injecting inspiration into your set is a way to stay out of meltdown mode.
+Sure, sometimes it’s a necessity, but injecting inspiration into your set is a way to continue enjoying it.
 Maybe you completely rearrange a song in a different style.
 Maybe you change up the set list to allow more space for improvisation.
 Maybe you combine scripture, music and visuals to create a multimedia piece for meditation.
-Being intentional about the music you are creating is a great way to stay inspired -- and that’s the opposite of burnout.
+Being intentional about the music you are creating is a great way to stay inspired and that’s the opposite of burnout.

 Fill the Well

 You’ve got nothing to offer if your tank is always empty.
 How can you lead a public worship life if you don’t lead a private one?
-Everyday before I get going on Worship Artistry, I spend time in contemplative prayer and worship.
+Before I get going, I spend time in contemplative prayer and worship.
 Waiting on God, listening for His voice and offering praise and gratitude is the most important part of my morning because it’s the well from which everything else is drawn.
 Take time to fill the well.

 Lean on your team